devSorcere/devSorcere/README.md

 🚀 From database design to deployment, I'm committed to delivering high-quality, user-centric solutions that make an impact.

-🔍 Currently exploring the latest trends in [specific area of interest], I'm always eager to learn and stay ahead of the curve.
+🔍 Currently exploring the latest trends in Web3,MERN I'm always eager to learn and stay ahead of the curve.

 💬 Let's connect and collaborate on something amazing!
 Reach out to me [on LinkedIn / via email / through my website], and let's build the future together!
 </div>